- Education and training

-In addition, the benefits to an organisation employing older people should include a saving in Employees' National Insurance Contributions.
+In addition, the benefits to a UK organisation employing older people should include a saving in employees' National Insurance contributions.
 You don't pay National Insurance if you work past state pension age.

 For the employee, the advantages of working beyond retirement age, apart from financial, would include opportunities for professional updating and in relating better to mentees.

 The disadvantages of employing people beyond retirement age would vary according to the nature of the job onboard, but the risk of personal injury could be higher, so employers might be best advised to discuss this matter with their respective P&I club representatives, to ensure adequate personal injury cover for all mariners.

 All concerned should properly consider and comprehend what is meant by discrimination towards older people.
 From the foregoing, clearly this is an area of the UK Equality Act 2010 requiring a meticulous, forensic look at where discrimination could occur.